Ohm’s Law Calculator

 Assumptions and how to use this calculator

 • Uses Ohm’s Law for linear, resistive behavior (V = I × R).
+Does not model non-linear components.

-• Enter values in base units: volts (V), amps (A), ohms (Ω).
+• Enter values in base units: volts (V) for voltage, amps (A) for current, ohms (Ω) for resistance.

 Common questions